Smith, error-prone Seahawks struggle in 27-11 loss to Bears - WHIZ News

 Exacerbating Seattle’s offensive troubles was a right ankle injury suffered by starting left guard Damien Lewis early in the second quarter.
 Lewis was inadvertently rolled up by Bears defensive lineman Angelo Blackson.

 Lewis was down for several minutes and eventually had an air splint put on his lower right leg before being loaded on a cart and taken off the field.
-Seattle’s interior offensive line depth was already thin before Lewis’ injury.
+But Carroll said X-rays were negative and Lewis has an ankle sprain.
+Still, it’s a hit to Seattle’s interior offensive line, which isn’t the deepest part of the roster.

+“We’re very fortunate there.
+He was upbeat about that a little bit, maybe surprised by the results.
+We’re thrilled,” Carroll said.

 Siemian threw a 1-yard TD pass to Jake Tonges and Hicks corralled Cade Johnson’s muffed punt at the goal line late in the first half to give the Bears a 17-0 lead.
 Third-stringer Nathan Peterman led a drive in the third quarter that ended with Darrynton Evans’ 1-yard TD run.